yusra-haider/semantic_engineer_test/README.md

 The test contains two major sections:

-1. A programming exercise to determine your level of python-based development.
+1. A programming exercise to determine your degree of experience with python development.
-2. A questionnaire with a few questions.
+2. A knowledge test with a few questions to determine your level of understanding on semantic engineering.

 We expect you to edit the following 5 files.
 Any additional files will be ignored by the reviewers.